anyeZHY/EE367/README.md

 - Homework 1: completed on Feb.
 22, 2022
 - Homework 2: completed on Mar.
 9, 2022
+  - The implementation of NLM is naive and not vectorized.
-  - Note: 'for' in Python may lead to much running time.
+  - NB: 'for' in Python may lead to much running time.
+(M1 Mac: 5 minutes.)